NAME: Gabe Vasquez

 1. What is the biggest issue New Mexico is facing right now and how would you address it in Congress?

-We must build an economy that works for everyone and strengthen the middle class.
-We must prioritize workers and working families, small businesses, and reverse the growing wealth inequality.
-Raising the minimum wage to $15/hour, reducing costs for health care and child care, and prioritizing a renewable energy transition.
+We must build an economy that works for everyone, lowers costs, and strengthens the middle class.
+We must prioritize workers and working families, small businesses, and reverse growing wealth inequality.
+Raising the minimum wage to $15/hour, reducing costs for health care and childcare, and cracking down on price-gouging CEOs.

 2. What is your position regarding climate change?
 What actions should Congress take, if any, regarding the environment?